mariaeosorioliveros/INFS634_W23_-AHDA-/README.md

 ### Executing Program

-For development this project has used MAMP (for macOS): PHP version 7.4.33 and MySQL version 5.7.39
+For the development this project has used MAMP (for macOS): PHP version 7.4.33 and MySQL version 5.7.39

 ## Help